Salsa Black Bean Burger

 Storage: Store any leftovers in an airtight container.
 They will last about 5 days in the fridge.

-Freezing Instructions: You can also freeze patties before or after cooking for up to 3 months.
-To freeze, stack them between wax or parchment paper in a freezer-safe container.
-Alternatively, you can freeze them on a baking sheet, then place them all together in a ziplock bag.
+Freezing instructions: Freeze patties before or after cooking for up to 3 months.
+Stack patties between wax paper or parchment paper sheets in a freezer-safe container and transfer to the freezer.
+You can also freeze them on a baking sheet, then once they are frozen, transfer them to a freezer bag and place them back in the freezer.
+This makes it easy to grab one or two at a time.

 Substitutes: For best results, follow the recipe as is.
 However here are some common substitutes that would work well in this recipe.